 When to see a doctor

-Often, the specific cause of preterm labor or premature birth isn't clear.
-Many factors may increase the risk of early labor and premature birth, however, including:
+Often, the specific cause of premature birth isn't clear.
+Many factors may increase the risk of premature birth, however, including:

-For unknown reasons, black women are more likely to experience preterm labor and premature birth than are women of other races.
-But preterm labor and premature birth can happen to anyone.
+For unknown reasons, black women are more likely to experience premature birth than are women of other races.
+But premature birth can happen to anyone.
 In fact, many women who have a premature birth have no known risk factors.

 For some premature babies, difficulties may not appear until later in childhood or even adulthood.
 Not performing well in school is often a prime concern.
 Some studies suggest that premature babies may face an increased risk of type 2 diabetes and cardiovascular disease in adulthood.